 8.30am – Due to Coronavirus, I’m currently working at home so before I log onto my laptop, I make sure my pet rabbits are fed to keep them quiet for the day!
 I then switch on my laptop and read all my emails - this morning I had 18 to respond to.

 9am – Now I’m up-to-date on my emails, I have phone calls starting to come through.
 Due to the time of year, I’m mostly looking into repairs and boiler breakdowns.
 I run a report to monitor how many repairs were raised last week and check that they’ve all been attended to or have future appointments booked.
-I send this report to the Team Leader at Mears and we work together to ensure that all repairs are on schedule to be completed as soon as possible.
+I send this report to our contractor and we work together to ensure that all repairs are on schedule to be completed as soon as possible.

 12pm – I begin my weekly report which outlines all properties due their gas service within the next 30 days.
 This is sent to Managers, Directors and Executive Directors so they can be kept up-to-date with how the servicing is getting on for that week.

 1pm – After grabbing some lunch, I now catch up on emails again.
 I make sure to dip in and out of my inbox all day to ensure that any urgent emails are responded to instantly.
 I also check our group work tray, which is where all calls for the day are logged.
 This way, I keep up-to-date with what key themes are coming through from our customers.

 2pm – I begin my cancellation audit, where I select some cancelled jobs and ensure that the customers were contacted in the correct format.
 These audits are then fed back to the contractor to monitor progress.